ekosistema/audio-process/README.md

 ## 4. Troubleshooting

 - If you encounter a "command not found" error when trying to run `audio_process`, make sure you've restarted your terminal or run `source ~/.bashrc` after installation.
-- If you get errors related to missing dependencies, try running the installer script again.
+- If you get errors related to missing dependencies, try running the installation command again.
 - For issues with processing specific audio files, ensure that ffmpeg is correctly installed and that the files are in a supported format (.mp3, .wav, .ogg, or .flac).
+- If you have problems with the installation script, make sure you have an active internet connection and that you can access GitHub.

 ## 5. File Descriptions

 The Audio Process Tool consists of two main files:

-1. `audio_process_installer.sh`: This bash script handles the installation of the tool, including setting up the environment and dependencies.
+1. `install.sh`: This bash script handles the installation of the tool, including setting up the environment and dependencies.
+It is hosted on GitHub and can be run directly using curl.

 2. `audio_process.py`: This Python script contains the main functionality of the Audio Process Tool, including the shuffle_audio, auto_fade, and auto_loop functions, as well as the main menu interface.
+It is downloaded during the installation process.

 These files work together to provide a seamless audio process experience.
-The installer script sets up everything needed to run the Python script, and the Python script handles the actual audio process tasks.
+The installer script sets up everything needed to run the Python script, and the Python script handles the actual audio processing tasks.